minetest-mods/towercrane/README.md

 * Leave the hook by right-clicking the hook or right-clicking the crane switch node

-* To destroy the crane, destroy the base node.
+* To destroy the crane, destroy the base block.

 ## To Do: